tom-p-uk/CS50x/README.md

 ###PSET5

 - **Mispellings**: Spell checking program in C that loads a dictionary into memory using a hash table, checks a given text for mispellings, outputs them, and then unloads the dictionary from memory.
+Entire process should be as time inexpensive as possible.

 ###PSET6